Giving to RNI

 Postdoctoral Fellowship Program

-Help establish an endowment that will fund four new Regeneration Next fellows per year, and grant competitive awards to the most promising young researchers in the area of regenerative medicine at Duke.
-The RNI Fellows program will support promising scientists at the beginning of their careers, help Duke attract future leaders in the field of regenerative research, and establish a strong community of researchers that will have a global impact on the field for generations to come.
+Help establish an endowment that will fund our Regeneration Next fellows program.
+We currently support up to four Fellows per year by granting competitive awards to the most promising young researchers in the area of regenerative medicine at Duke.
+The RNI Fellows program supports promising scientists at the beginning of their careers, helps Duke attract future leaders in the field of regenerative research, and establishes a strong community of researchers that will have a global impact on the field for generations to come.

-Enable Duke to establish a graduate research program to educate and train talented young scientists who seek knowledge and experience in the emerging field of regenerative biology and medicine.
+Enable Duke to support graduate research programs by educating and training talented young scientists who seek knowledge and experience in the emerging field of regenerative biology and medicine.
 Philanthropic support will allow graduate students to perform research projects in regenerative medicine in a Duke laboratory, attend courses, and to shadow clinicians working in the field.
 This is an investment in the education of the world’s most promising young minds, as well as an investment in making Duke a premier destination for top young scientists from diverse backgrounds.

 Provide important current-use funding for research in a number of critical tissue- or disease-specific areas.
 Current-use research funding can be designated to support areas of research in regenerative medicine that focus on the heart, spine, brain, bone, kidney, liver, lung, or other tissues.
 Alternatively, current-use research funding can be designated to support disease-specific research areas such as blood disorders, heart failure, and spinal cord injury, or neurodegenerative diseases like Parkinson’s and Alzheimer’s disease.

 We are committed to fostering an inclusive and diverse environment for research and education.
 To make a gift now, visit our secure giving page.
-To discuss options for making a gift to Regeneration Next, please contact Sharlini Sankaran, Executive Director.
+To discuss options for making a gift to Regeneration Next, please contact Kenneth Poss, email@example.com.